alonrbar/easy-template-x/README.md

  */
 export class RawXmlPlugin extends TemplatePlugin {

-    public readonly contentType = 'rawXml';
+    // Declare the unique "content type" this plugin handles public readonly contentType = 'rawXml';

+    // Plugin logic goes here:
     public simpleTagReplacements(tag: Tag, data: ScopeData): void {

         if (tag.placement !== TagPlacement.TextNode) {
             throw new TemplateSyntaxError(`RawXml tag "${tag.rawText}" must be placed in a text node but was placed in ${tag.placement}`);
         }

-        const value = data.getScopeData<RawXmlContent>();
+        // Get the value to use from the input data. const value = data.getScopeData<RawXmlContent>();

+        // Tag.xmlTextNode always reference the actual xml text node.
-        const replaceNode = value?.replaceParagraph ?
+        // In MS Word each text node is wrapped by a <w:t> node so we retrieve that. const replaceNode = value?.replaceParagraph ?
             officeMarkup.query.containingParagraphNode(tag.xmlTextNode) :
             officeMarkup.query.containingTextNode(tag.xmlTextNode);

+        // If the input data contains an "xml" string property or array, parse it and insert
-        if (typeof value?.xml === 'string' || Array.isArray(value?.xml)) {
+        // the content next to the placeholder tag. if (typeof value?.xml === 'string' || Array.isArray(value?.xml)) {
             // Parse the xml content
             const xmlContent = Array.isArray(value.xml) ? value.xml.join('') : value.xml;